TobiasHerr/Connectomics-python-fork/README.markdown

     tar -xvf small.tgz

-And copy the te-extended executable to the same folder and create the following control file `control.txt`:
+Also copy the `te-extended` executable to the same folder and create the following control file `control.txt`:

 ```c++